 The culture of the early Polynesians changed drastically with the arrival of Europeans.
 They brought diseases that Polynesians did not have immunity against resulting in a large loss of life.
-Many natives were sent to South American plantations to help fuel the slave trade there and the arrival of Christian missionaries meant assimilation into the European way of life for many.
-This meant that the natural evolution of Polynesian practices, including language was significantly stifled.
+Many natives were sent to South American plantations to help fuel the slave trade there and the arrival of Christian missionaries meant assimilation into the European way of life for many, stifling the natural evolution of Polynesian practices, including language.

 Tahiti has been internally autonomous since 1984 and became a full overseas collectivity of France in 2004.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Tahiti.

 Learn about the history and culture of Tahiti, the must-try food and drink, and what to pack in your suitcase.
 Read about Tahiti's nature and wildlife, weather, and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Tahiti for yourself.
 Start exploring...book one of our Tahiti vacations today!